 - Are you feeling overwhelmed?

 The websites listed below are informative and interesting.
-They also provide useful tips for discussing college drinking with your son or daughter.
+They also provide useful tips for discussing college drinking with your student.
 According to the research, first-year students are most at risk for developing problems that can arise from social pressure and experimentation with new behaviors.

 - College Parents Matter